2020 Gator Bowl

 The 2020 Gator Bowl was a college football bowl game played on January 2, 2020, with kickoff at 7:00 p.m.
 EST on ESPN.
 It was the 75th edition of the Gator Bowl, and was one of the 2019–20 bowl games concluding the 2019 FBS football season.
 Sponsored by financial technology company TaxSlayer, the game was officially known as the TaxSlayer Gator Bowl.

+In July 2023, the NCAA vacated Tennessee's win as part of a disciplinary action affecting the 2019 and 2020 seasons.

 Teams

 The game matched the Indiana Hoosiers from the Big Ten Conference and the Tennessee Volunteers from the Southeastern Conference (SEC).
 This was the second meeting between the programs; they previously met in the January 1988 Peach Bowl, won by Tennessee, 27–22.

 Indiana Hoosiers

 Indiana entered the game with an 8–4 record (5–4 in conference).
 They finished in fourth place in the Big Ten's East Division.
 The Hoosiers' four losses were all to ranked opponents: Ohio State, Michigan State, Penn State, and Michigan.
 This was Indiana's first Gator Bowl appearance.